joelchrono12/joelchrono12.ml/_posts/2025-12-12-desert-island-games.md

 ## Jeremy

 [JP](https://moddedbear.com) barely writes, but when he does, it's often about software, gaming and tech.
-He gave another rather lenghty reply this time around, what will it be I wonder? it's answered in the first paragraph and it's something you already know, why am I trying to build up the suspense in the first place?
+He gave another rather lenghty reply this time around, what will it be I wonder?

+The answer is in the first paragraph and it's something you already know, why am I trying to build up the suspense in the first place?

 > If I'm allowed one game to bring to a desert island, I'd have to pick **Cyberpunk 2077**.
 There are some games I enjoy more, but Cyberpunk has a little bit of everything I like in a game.
 >